Carpet Chameleon Care Guide

 - Chameleons are sensitive to many chemicals and toxins in the environment and should be kept away from household cleaners, aerosols, etc.

-- As with any reptile, you should wash your hands after handling it or items within its enclosure as there are diseases that can be transferred from reptiles from humans in this manner (Salmonella infection is one example).
+- As with any reptile, you should wash your hands after handling it or items within its enclosure.
+Diseases can be transferred from reptiles from humans in this manner (Salmonella infection is one example).

 Chameleons can harbor gastrointestinal parasites.
 Parasites can be contracted through food, especially if hygiene is poor or if wild insects are fed.